 38. Life Is Real (Song for Lennon)

 Out of all the songs that all the songwriters penned about John Lennon's tragic death, easily the best of them was "Life Is Real (Song for Lennon)" off Hot Space.
 Freddie rarely came up with lyrics before music or a vocal melody, but this was a rare exception.
-The end result is gorgeously styled after Lennon's own generally simple piano ballads, with odes in the lyrics and the opening three single note pattern that's meant to mimic "(Just Like) Starting Over" and "Beautiful Boy (Darling Boy)".
+The end result is gorgeously styled after Lennon's own generally simple piano ballads, with odes in the lyrics and the opening three single note pattern that is meant to mimic both "(Just Like) Starting Over" and "Beautiful Boy (Darling Boy)".

 37. White Queen (As It Began)